Feedback and Motivation in Dynamic Tournaments

 Journal of Economics & Management Strategy, Vol. 19, Issue 3, pp. 733-769, Fall 2010

-We investigate the choice of organizations to conduct interim performance evaluations in a dynamic tournament model.
-When workers do not differ in ability or ability does not influence the marginal benefit of effort, the choice between a full feedback and a no feedback policy depends on the shape of the cost of effort function.
-However, when effort and ability are complementary, feedback policies have two competing effects: they inform workers about their relative position in the tournament (evaluation effect) as well as their relative productivity (motivation effect).
-In addition, performance appraisals create signal-jamming incentives for workers to exert effort prior to performance evaluation in order to influence the inference process of their competitors in the tournament.
-The choice of the optimal feedback policy therefore depends on the relative strength of the evaluation, motivation and signal-jamming effects.
-The interplay of these effects also suggests a fundamental trade-off of interim performance evaluations between evaluation and motivation which is in accordance with both organizational behavior research and performance appraisal practices.
+We investigate the choice to conduct interim performance evaluations in a dynamic tournament.
+When a worker's ability does not influence the marginal benefit of effort, the choice depends on the shape of the cost of effort function.
+When effort and ability are complementary, feedback has several competing effects: it informs workers about their relative position in the tournament (evaluation effect) as well as their relative productivity (motivation effect) and it creates signal-jamming incentives to exert effort prior to the performance evaluation.
+These effects suggest a trade-off of performance feedback between evaluation and motivation which is in accordance with organizational behavior research and performance appraisal practices.

 Keywords: Feedback, Motivation, Tournaments, Interim Evaluation

 JEL Classification: M12, M51